John McCoy (American politician)

-McCoy is the only self-identified Native American in the state senate.
+McCoy was the only self-identified Native American in the State Senate.
 In 2013, along with Jeff Morris (Tsimshian), he was one of the two Native Americans in the state legislature.

-Early life
+Early life and professional career

-McCoy was born into a Tulalip Tribes family on the reservation.
+McCoy was born into a Tulalip family on the Tulalip Indian Reservation in Washington.
+His Lushootseed name was lulilaš.
 He attended local schools.

-He spent 20 years in the Air Force before retiring in 1981.
+McCoy spent 20 years in the Air Force before retiring in 1981.
 He then became a computer technician at the White House, before leaving to start a career in the private sector.